 CLIC's dues are now (2018) a basic $25.00 per household per year (up to two named adults and all other adults and kids living in that household are counted as CLIC members) but we do recognize that many members want to help financially and are in just this situation.
 (All higher rates of contribution are appreciated and CLIC views all such contributions as voluntary.)
 CLIC allows contributors to earmark the excess (over annual dues) toward any of its ancillary funds, either Fishery Projects or Conservation Projects.
 Additionally we recognize annual Business and Organization Memberships at $35.00, annual Benefactors of $100.00 or more and LIFE MEMBERS who have contributed a total of $500.00 (as a household) in a single payment.
 (Starting in 1999, we've recognized members making five (5) consecutive $100.00 annual contributions as LIFE MEMBERS after the completion of their fifth contribution.
 As of 2017, CLIC has 61 LIFE MEMBERSHIPS (representing more than 109 individuals) and currently, several more members are paying annually toward their LIFE membership.)
 All cash donations made to CLIC, since April 12, 2002 are US tax deductible both in the US and Canada.

 DO I HAVE TO BELONG TO CLIC TO PARTICIPATE IN CLIC ACTIVITIES?

 CLIC wants to be an inclusive organization and wants to represent as many "lake households" as possible ...
 CLIC is an organization FOR the people of the lake, not OF certain lake people.
 CLIC is YOUR lake association and we want YOU to gain from CLIC's activities.
-Although it is necessary that member-households make an annual contribution to help pay CLIC's obligations (and stay on CLIC's active rolls and mailing list), we welcome participation in our activities and events from our neighbors and occasional guests ... certainly with the hope that they see value in being a CLIC member and will become an active member.
+Although it is necessary that member-households make an annual contribution to help pay CLIC's obligations (and stay on CLIC's active rolls and mailing list), we welcome participation in most of our activities and events from our neighbors and occasional guests ... certainly with the hope that they see value in being a CLIC member and will become an active member.
 You must be an active CLIC member to vote, receive CLIC mail and to attend CLIC's Board of Director's meetings but everyone is welcome to MOST of CLIC's other activities including our Annual Meeting and various outdoor activities and occasional contests.